 Kiso Valley

-If you’re looking to hike through dense forests, dramatic mountain landscapes, and over gushing streams, then Kiso Valley will be right up your street.
+If you’re looking to hike through dense forests, dramatic mountain landscapes, and over gushing streams, Kiso Valley will be right up your street.
 Backing onto what’s known as the Japanese Alps, this region is jaw-droppingly beautiful.

 But there’s much more to do here than hike.
 The valley is home to several well-preserved old post towns, including two of the most famous – Magome and Tsumago.
 A great way to explore this part of Japan is to walk between the two villages.
 The trek only takes a few hours and the trail takes you past truly remarkable scenery.